syncfusion-content/wpf-docs/wpf/GroupBar/Populating-Data.md

 # Populating Data

-Data can be populated in the GroupBar control thought XAML, {% highlight C# %}, or XML.
+Data can be populated in the GroupBar control thought XAML, C#, or XML.
 The GroupBar control also supports binding to objects.
 The following sections describe how to implement these different forms of data population.

 ## Through XAML